michelleklum/cs124-lab3/design/design.md

 <img src="alert_edit_task_page_delete_task.png" alt="Edit Task Page Delete Task Alert Lab 2 Final Version" width="200px">

-## Final App: Error Pop-Up Message
+## Final App: Report Error Pop-Up Message

-For Lab 3, we introduced an error pop-up message whenever Firebase reports an error loading list data.
+For Lab 3, we introduced a Report Error pop-up message whenever Firebase reports an error loading list data.
 The user then has the opportunity to report the error.
 If they press the report button, we will log the error in our database, and the user will be notified that their error was reported.

 <img src="error_message_before_submitting_lab_3.png" alt="Error Message Before Submitting" width="200px">